MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/GettingStarted.md

 ## Step 3 - Create a single WebView within the parent window

 Now let's add a WebView to the main window.
-We'll use `CreateWebView2Environment` to set up the environment and locate the Microsoft Edge (Chromium) browser powering the control.
-You can also use `CreateWebView2EnvironmentWithDetails` if you want to specify browser location, user folder, browser flags, etc., instead of using the default setting.
-Upon the completion of `CreateWebView2Environment`, you'll be able to call `ICoreWebView2Environment::CreateWebView` inside the `ICoreWebView2CreateWebView2EnvironmentCompletedHandler` callback.
+We'll use `CreateCoreWebView2Environment` to set up the environment and locate the Microsoft Edge (Chromium) browser powering the control.
+You can also use `CreateCoreWebView2EnvironmentWithDetails` if you want to specify browser location, user folder, browser flags, etc., instead of using the default setting.
+Upon the completion of `CreateCoreWebView2Environment`, you'll be able to call `ICoreWebView2Environment::CreateCoreWebView2Host` inside the `ICoreWebView2CreateCoreWebView2EnvironmentCompletedHandler` callback and call `ICoreWebView2CoreWebView2Host::get_CoreWebView2` to get the associated WebView.

 In the callback, let's also set a few settings, resize the WebView to take 100% of the parent window, and navigate to Bing.